tolribeiro/tolribeiro.github.io/_posts/2016-01-31-competitive-programming.markdown

 ### **My experience with programming contests**

 In 2010, I decided to participate in the first phase with two pals from school and other groups of friends that formed teams to compete as well.
-We decided to go to Federal University of Sergipe in Aracaju, where my friends and I solved 2 out of 10 questions, and with this result we conquered the 4th place
+We decided to go to Federal University of Sergipe in Aracaju, where my friends and I solved 2 out of 10 questions, and with this result we conquered the 4th place:

 <img src="http://toribeiro.com/static/img/team.png" width="1275" height="150" class="img-responsive center-block" />